aleph-im/aleph-docs/docs/nodes/Compute_(CRN)/troubleshooting.md

 2. **Restart Supervisor**: After deleting the problematic file, restart the supervisor system.
 This should trigger the re-download of the runtime file.

-    - Restart the supervisor: `sudo systemctl restart aleph-vm-supervisor.service` (or the equivalent command for your system).
+    - Restart the supervisor: `sudo systemctl restart supervisor` (or `aleph-vm-supervisor.service` when installing from source).

 3. **Re-download**: Upon restart, the system will automatically attempt to re-download the runtime, replacing the corrupted file.